RCarpus/pokedex-app/README.md

 Download the files a a zip folder, unzip the folder, and open the index.html file using your preferred browser.

 ##Browser support
 This app has been tested on Chrome, Firefox, and Edge, and is assumed to work on all other modern browsers.
-This app does NOT currently work in IE11.
+The keypress events do NOT function in IE11, but the basic functionally of the page still works.